rsmith88/Bank-Tech-Test-OO/README.md

 3. To run tests, use the command 'rspec'
 3. Start irb in your console, and run the following commands:
   * require './lib/account.rb'
+  * require './lib/statement.rb'
   * account = Account.new

 ### Using the Program:
-To use your account, you can run the following commands:
+To withdraw and deposit in your account, you can run the following commands:
 * account.deposit(amount_of_your_choice);
 * account.withdraw(amount_of_your_choice);

+To print your statement, run the following commands:
-* account.statement.print
+* Statement.new(account.transactions).print

 ### Example:
 ![irb_screenshot](./public/example_of_program_in_irb.png)